kaiser-rpg/KaiserRPG.github.io/pages/rule/power/barrier.md

 Third, like when you defend yourself with a barrier, the target must choose whether to rely on your barrier or their own Defensive Skills when attacked.

 {% include example.html content="For example, Ceil has cast Shield of Light on Thom.
-Thom has become Fully Restrained as a result of a Trapping Maneuver by a bandit.
+Thom has become Fully Restrained as a result of a Trap Maneuver by a bandit.
 When another bandit tries to attack Thom, he can choose to defend with his Dodge Skill (which has a -20 penalty due to the Fully Restrained State) or rely on Ciel's Magic Projection (which has a D2 due to covering others).
 Thom choses the barrier.
 Later in the combat, Ceil also becomes Fully Restrained, and the -20 penalty then also applies when Thom relies on the barrier for defense." %}

 ### Covering an Area
 Instead of covering a single target, you can expand a barrier to protect multiple creatures.
 Like with covering a single creature other than yourself, some additional rules apply.